baeyen/data-analysis-portfolio/chika-data-analysis-portfolio/01-Excel-Sales-Data-Pivot-Analysis/README.md

-# Sales Data Pivot Analysis (Excel)

-*From raw rows to insight — a clear arc from question to answer.*

-## Problem
-Pivot tables to compare regional sales performance and revenue patterns.

-## Data
-A table of transactions: Date, Salesperson, Region, Product, Units Sold, Unit Price, Total/Final Sales.

-## Approach
-Cleaned fields, computed totals, and built pivot tables and grouped summaries to reveal performance by region and product.

-## Key Insights
-- Top regions by revenue identified
-- Seasonal/temporal spikes surfaced
-- Products driving outsized revenue isolated

-## Tools
-Excel (Pivot Tables, Grouping, Basic Formulas)

-## Skills Demonstrated
-Data summarisation, business interpretation, aggregation logic

-## Repository Contents
-- data/ — sample or anonymised dataset(s)
-- workbooks/ — Excel workbook(s)
-- slides/ — PowerPoint (.pptx) and PDF export
-- outputs/screenshots/ — static visuals for quick preview

-## How to View
-1. Open slides/Sales-Analysis-Presentation.pdf for the narrative.
-2. Open workbooks/Sales-Analysis.xlsx to explore the analysis.
+Sales Data Pivot Analysis (Excel)
+From raw rows to insight — a clear arc from question to answer.

+Overview
+A compact sales dataset was shaped into a pivot-driven view of performance.
+The goal: reveal which regions contribute most to total sales and make the result instantly scannable with a simple column chart and slicers.

+Dataset
+Columns (tidy table):

+Date

+Salesperson

+Region

+Product

+Units Sold

+Unit Price

+Total Sales = Units Sold * Unit Price (or Final Sales if a discount column exists)

+Business Questions
+Which region generates the highest total sales?

+How do totals change when I filter by Salesperson or Product?

+Are there obvious gaps or peaks worth investigating?

+Method (Excel)
+Clean column names and confirm numeric types for Units Sold, Unit Price, Total Sales.

+Add/verify Total Sales formula if missing.

+Insert → PivotTable on the sales table.

+Rows: Region

+Values: Sum of Total Sales

+(Optional) Filters/Slicers: Salesperson, Product

+Insert → Column Chart from the pivot (rename to “Total Sales by Region”).

+Format the chart and add slicers for quick, interactive views.

+Key Findings (from this workbook)
+North leads with 3,150 in total sales.

+South follows with 3,000.

+East trails at 990.

+Grand Total: 7,140.
+(Use slicers to see how this shifts by Salesperson and Product.)

+Files & Structure
+bash
+Copy
+Edit
+01-Excel-Sales-Data-Pivot-Analysis/
+├─ data/                      # sample/anonymised data (optional)
+├─ workbooks/                 # Excel workbook(s)
+├─ outputs/
+│  └─ screenshots/            # images of charts/tables
+└─ README.md                  # this file
+Put your Excel file here: workbooks/ASSIGNMENT 1.
+CHIKA CELESTINE IROEGBULEM.xlsx

+Add your chart image here: outputs/screenshots/total-sales-by-region.png

+How to View
+Open workbooks/*.xlsx and go to the pivotchart sheet.

+Use the Region and Salesperson slicers to explore.

+For a quick glance without downloading, see images in outputs/screenshots/.

+Skills Demonstrated
+Pivot tables, charting, basic data cleaning, aggregation logic, business interpretation.